Revocable TrustsPut Experience On Your Side

 Florida Trust Laws - Which Trust Is Best for You?

 One of the most important aspects of the estate planning process is creating a trust to protect your interests and your beneficiaries.
-At Vanover Law Firm, our lawyers are experienced in explaining and executing various types of trusts for our clients.
+At Vanover Law Firm, our Fort Walton Beach living trust lawyers are experienced in explaining and executing various types of trusts for our clients.
 But which trust is best for you?

-Contact our lawyers today at (850) 999-0006 to learn how Vanover Law Firm can assist you in implementing the trust you need.
+Contact our Fort Walton Beach revocable living trust attorneys today at (850) 999-0006 to learn how Vanover Law Firm can assist you in implementing the trust you need.

 A revocable trust allows your family to avoid probate and execute your estate plan according to your wishes through life and death.
 A trust document called a "trust agreement" is drawn up and all of your assets are entrusted to a "trustee" who is responsible for managing your estate.
 A trustee can be a family member, friend, a bank, or a third party company.
 The benefits of a revocable trust is that it is "revocable" which means that once it is submitted you may always modify the document and/or terminate the trust.
 This option is available to all who create a trust as long as they are not incapacitated.

-Note: it is important to transfer all relevant assets into the trust as anything that is not added to the trust is susceptible to probate.
-Probate is an extremely expensive, time consuming, and is not always guaranteed to work.
+Note: It is important to transfer all relevant assets into the trust as anything that is not added to the trust is susceptible to probate.
+Probate is a time consuming and expensive process that can be avoided with a revocable or irrevocable trust.
 At times your loved ones may not receive what you meant for them to have.

-However, the problem with just a revocable trust is that it provides no protection of your assets from creditors or Medicaid expenses.
-If you pass away, your trustee is responsible for paying all of your lasting expenses.
-There is now a much better choice than the revocable trust: that choice is the Florida Asset Protection Irrevocable Trust (FAPIT).
+The weakness of a revocable trust is that it gives you zero protection from lawsuits or nursing home costs.
+There is now a much better choice than the revocable trust: that choice is the Florida Asset Preservation Irrevocable Trust (FAPIT™).